 InsurTech 2.0: Insights from our Nunatak Afterwork

-It was the premiere of our exclusive event series: In a very relaxed atmosphere, our two managing directors Robert Jacobi and Rupert Schäfer opened the first Nunatak afterwork event.
+Premiere of our exclusive event series: In a very relaxed atmosphere, our managing directors Robert Jacobi and Rupert Schäfer opened the first Nunatak afterwork event.
 The hot topic of the evening: “InsurTech 2.0: Battle or cooperation?”.
 Around 40 guests from established insurance companies, start-ups and consultancies participated in the open discussion at the Nunatak office close to the “Siegestor” in Munich.

 Rupert Schäfer emphasized the new role of InsurTechs in interaction with global players of the insurance industry: “Regarding the distribution and digitalization of existing business models, the first wave of InsurTechs started with high expectations.
 So far they didn’t get fulfilled, but they had a huge impact on the established insurers’ willingness to change.“ As an reaction to new actors, insurers are investing more and more in start-ups and founding their own innovation labs.
 But not everyone is successful: “It’s still hard for many established insurers to anchor new mindsets and workflows in their organisation.”

 The real danger are tech titans like Amazon and Google

 Meanwhile, many companies realised that InsurTechs aren’t the real danger in the competition for insurance customers of the future.
 Quite the contrary is actually the case: With strategic partnerships and common initiatives InsurTechs and established insurers can even complement each other.
 Thus, investments and M&A activities are increasing, too.

 Nunatak Afterwork in our office with Rupert Schäfer (2nd from right)